vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/helmfile-what-is.md

 Helmfile addresses this issue and more by providing a fairly simple but very powerful declarative specification for deploying Helm charts across many environments.

 First and foremost Helm is a **declarative** specification.
-This means much like Kubernetes manifests or Helm charts you can store them in version control, and perform declarative style actions. much like Kubernetes has `kubectl apply` for kubernetes manifests, Helmfile has `helmfile apply` for Helm charts.
+Like Kubernetes manifests you can store them in version control, and perform declarative style actions.
+Much like Kubernetes has `kubectl apply` for kubernetes manifests, Helmfile has `helmfile apply` for Helm charts.

 Helmfile is very **modular**, you can have one large `helmfile.yaml` that does everything or you can break it down to suit your way of working.
 This modularity allows you to: